Work4Labs/selenium-simple-test/README.txt

     * $ sudo pip install selenium

 - unittest2 test framework
+    * $ sudo apt-get install python-unittest2

+  Not all distributions package unittest2.
+You may need to do:
     * $ sudo pip install unittest2

 - [optional] XML reports requires junitxml: